PHOTOS: Oak Bay Avenue lights up for thousands of locals - Victoria News

-The event culminated in the plugging in of the lights at 5 p.m., illuminating the avenue with Christmas lights and decorations shortly after sunset.
+The event culminated in the plugging in of the lights at 5 p.m., illuminating the avenue with decorations shortly after sunset.
 Santa and Mrs. Claus then rolled in on an Oak Bay fire truck.
 Santa joined the crowd in singing some Christmas tunes.

 Lights!!!
 Oak Bay is shining bright now, just waiting on Santa now 🎅🏻🤶🏻 pic.twitter.com/FF5ncuGRtY